JFrog CLI for Skills

 Updates an installed skill to a newer (or specific) version.
 The command compares the currently installed version against the target version and skips targets that are already up to date.
 If the update fails, the previous install is automatically restored from a backup.

-Run the following command to update an installed skill to a newer or specific version.
+To update an installed skill to a newer or specific version:

 [--repo <REPOSITORY_NAME>] \